Virginia Tech® home

 Social Chair:

-• The social chair will convene periodic lunch meetings for the express purpose of social and professional interaction among members of the society.
+• Convene occasional meetings for the express purpose of social and professional interaction among members of the society.
 No formal business will be conducted at these gatherings.

 Section B - Elections